-The Arkansas Appraiser Licensing and Certification Board adopts by reference the "Uniform Standards of Professional Appraisal Practice" (USPAP) as published and amended by the Appraisal Foundation from time to time.
-This adoption by reference shall include all parts of the USPAP including the introductory sections for the purpose of judging those applicants, registrant, licensees and certificate holders with respect to the appropriateness of their conduct and activities as appraisers in the State of Arkansas.
+The Arkansas Appraiser Licensing and Certification Board adopts the "Uniform Standards of Professional Appraisal Practice" (USPAP) as published and amended by the Appraisal Foundation for 2014-2015.
+This adoption shall include all parts of the USPAP including the introductory sections for the purpose of judging those applicants, registrant, licensees and certificate holders with respect to the appropriateness of their conduct and activities as appraisers in the State of Arkansas.